Northern Traverse®

 -

-We will also be serving an optional Friday night meal and Saturday morning breakfast for an extra cost at St Bees Schhol.
-These will need to be pre-booked on SIEntries:
+We will be serving a Friday night meal and Saturday morning breakfast for an extra cost at St Bees School.
+The evening meal is looking delicious and will be the perfect start to your adventure.
+Why not take advantage of this optional extra?
+Ideal for those planning to camp.

-Pudding - A classic apple and rhubarb crumble served with cream
+A classic apple crumble served with cream... there is always room for dessert!

 -